t-hughes/simple-sql-queries-afternoon/README.md

   * List all Person where their favorite color is orange or green blue (use IN)
   * List all Person where their favorite color is yellow or purple

 ## ORDER
-4. Create a table called Orders that records the productName, productPrice, Quantity, and personId
+4. Create a table called Orders that records the productName, productPrice, Quantity, and personId CREATE TABLE Orders ( productName TEXT, productPrice FLOAT,
+  Quantity INTEGER,
+  personId INTEGER
+);
 5. Add 5 Orders to Order table
+INSERT INTO Orders
+(productName, productPrice, Quantity, personId) VALUES('Pizza', 5.99, 1, 0),
+('Shake', 2.99, 3, 1),
+('Drink', .99, 5, 2),
+('HotDog', 1.99, 6, 3),
+('Fries', 1.99, 2, 8);
 6. Select all the records from the Order table
+SELECT * FROM Orders;

-  * Calculate the total number of products Ordered
+  * Calculate the total number of products Ordered SELECT SUM(Quantity)
+  FROM Orders
   * Calculate the total Order Price
+  SELECT SUM(productPrice)
+  FROM Orders
-  * Calculate the total Order Price By personId (If you only made orders for 1 person, go add more for the other people)
+  * Calculate the total Order Price By personId (If you only made orders for 1 person, go add more for the other people) SELECT SUM(productPrice)
+  FROM Orders
+  WHERE personId

 ## Artists
 7. Add 3 new Artists to the Artist table